sunlex0717/ECA-GPU2022/README.md

 ## Study Matrix Multiplication cookbook

-Before you start the 1D convolution exercise, you are strongly recommended to read our [matrix multiplication cookbook](https://ecatue.gitlab.io/gpu2018/pages/Cookbook/matrix_multiplication_cuda.html) and understand the introduced optimization techniques.
+Before you start the programming tasks, you are strongly recommended to read our [matrix multiplication cookbook](https://ecatue.gitlab.io/gpu2018/pages/Cookbook/matrix_multiplication_cuda.html) and understand the introduced optimization techniques.
 The contents in [matrix multiplication cookbook](https://ecatue.gitlab.io/gpu2018/pages/Cookbook/matrix_multiplication_cuda.html) will **possibly be treated in the final exam**.
 Note, you only need to read the material and do not clone the old codes.
-We provide new codes this year (gpu2020/MatrixMultiplication/), feel free to modify the codes and test different matrix sizes.
+We provide new codes this year (in MatrixMultiplication folder), feel free to modify the codes and test different matrix sizes.

-## The 1D convolution: C implementation
+# Image processing kernels
+We provide two image kernels - greyscale.c and